 What is VPNFilter? (and what on Earth is going on?)

 The Federal Bureau of Investigation (but you can call them FBI, really, they don’t mind) has issued a public warning, telling people they have found a new kind of malware infiltrated into at least 500,000 consumer routers — the kind normal people have at home.

 This means that your very own home router — that little blinky plastic box with one or more antennas and cables coming out of it and a finger-thick layer of dust (no? just mine, then? mkay) — could be infected with VPNFilter, a strand of malicious software apparently developed by hackers working closely with everyone’s favorite digital problem child global superpower.

 What does this VPNFilter malware do to my router?

-A number of fun things such as: commanding your devices as part of a zombie army to launch massive attacks (what's known as a botnet), collecting your files and data (including login details and passwords), hijacking your internet connection, and potentially taking full control of your router and blocking it forever, thus killing your Wi-Fi which is just pure evil.
+A number of fun things such as: commanding your devices as part of a zombie army to launch massive attacks (what's known as a botnet), pulling off man-in-the-middle attacks to collect your files and data (including login details and passwords), hijacking your internet connection, and potentially taking full control of your router and blocking it forever, thus killing your Wi-Fi which is just pure evil.

 Is my router infected with VPNFilter malware?

 We know the malware can affect routers made by Netgear, TP-Link, Linksys, MikroTik, QNAP, ASUS, D-Link, Huawei, Ubiquiti, UPVEL, and ZTE.
 For specific models, see Ars Technica's full list.